-3.3.3 Collaborative buying and central procurement
+Collaborative buying and central procurement

-"I also noted that our government, in the early "Even if we as a [country] stages of the pandemic, had a lot of direct with all the hospital purchasing of supplies, I think, from vendors in purchasers start buying China when, for example, masks were not so easily together, is it at all obtained and surgical gowns and all of those suits, questionable whether biohazard suits, were not so easily available in the Versus they can influence the common market.
-So, I think the main goal is to market in a certain way empower further our main central purchasing because the suppliers are body to be more equipped to deal with this." often multinationals."
-(Southern European expert) (Western European expert)
+"I also noted that our government, in the early stages of the pandemic, had a lot of direct purchasing of supplies, I think, from vendors in China when, for example, masks were not so easily obtained and surgical gowns and all of those suits, biohazard suits, were not so easily available in the Versus common market.
+So, I think the main goal is to empower further our main central purchasing body to be more equipped to deal with this."
+(Southern European expert)